A Gentleman's Dignity: Synopsis

 A Gentleman's Dignity is about the careers and love lives of urban professionals.
-It tells the story of four men in their forties who have been friends since they were eighteen, as they go through love, breakup, success and failure.
+It tells the story of four men in their forties who have been friends since they were eighteen as they go through love, breakups, successes, and failures.

 Kim Do-jin is a confident playboy who meets Seo Yi-soo and falls for her.
-To his surprise, she doesn't give him the time of day and he discovers that she has a crush on his best friend Im Tae-san.
+To his surprise, she doesn't give him the time of day, and he discovers that she has a crush on his best friend, Im Tae-san.
 He begins a one-sided love for the first time in his life and tries to win her heart.

 Im Tae-san starts dating Yi-soo's roommate, Hong Se-ra, but troubles arise when Yi-soo's crush is revealed and when Se-ra tells him she doesn't want to get married.

-Choi Yoon is a lawyer who is still recovering from his wife's death four years ago but begins to have feelings for Tae-san's much younger sister, Im Meari.
+Choi Yoon is a lawyer who is still recovering from his wife's death four years ago, but begins to have feelings for Tae-san's much younger sister, Im Meari.
 Meari has always had a crush on Yoon.
-However, Yoon refuses to give into his feelings and jeopardize his friendship with Tae-san.
+However, Yoon refuses to give in to his feelings and jeopardize his friendship with Tae-san.

-Lee Jung-rok is married to a rich woman, Park Min-sook, but constantly flirts with other women which causes problems and trust issues in their marriage.
+Lee Jung-rok is married to a rich woman, Park Min-sook, but constantly flirts with other women, which causes problems and trust issues in their marriage.

 Meanwhile, a teenager named Colin comes to Korea looking for the four men and claims one of them is his biological father.